conda/conda/docs/source/building/variants.rst

 Avoiding unnecessary builds
 ---------------------------

-To avoid building variants of packages where pinning does not necessitate having different builds, you can use the ``ignore_version`` key in your variant.
-The way this works is that all variants are evaluated, but if any hashes are the same, then they are considered duplicates, and are deduplicated.
+To avoid building variants of packages where pinning does not require having different builds, you can use the ``ignore_version`` key in your variant.
+Then all variants are evaluated, but if any hashes are the same, then they are considered duplicates, and are deduplicated.
 By omitting some packages from the build dependencies, we can avoid creating unnecessarily specific hashes, and allow this deduplication.

 For example, let's consider a package that uses numpy in both run and build requirements, and a variant that includes two numpy versions:

 .. code-block:: python